Vinpanda logovinpanda

 Auction records

-Whether the vehicle has been sold through wholesale auctions, along with condition grades and damage photos from those sales.
+Whether the vehicle has been sold through wholesale auctions, along with condition grades and damage photos from those sales where available.

 1

 The 17-character VIN is visible through the lower corner of the windshield on the driver's side.
-It also appears on the door jamb sticker and the vehicle title.
-Ask the seller for it before visiting.
+It also appears on the door jamb sticker, the registration card, and the title.
+Ask the seller for it before you visit.

 2